GenericMappingTools/gmt/doc/rst/source/gmtregress.rst

 Examples
 --------

-To do a standard least-squares regression on the data points.txt and return the x, y, model prediction, and 99% confidence intervals, try
+To do a standard least-squares regression on the data points.txt and return x, y, and model prediction with 99% confidence intervals, try

    ::